ddbj/www/_faq/en/dra-accession.md

 lang: en
 ---

-## Which accession numbers should be cited in publication?

 <html>
 <p>A DRA submission is composed of following objects with unique prefix.<a href="/prefix-e.html">LINK : Prefix Letter List</a> </p>